Skip to content

 Essex Hunt Club and George Seney’s Help

-In 1892, Pfizer relocated the Hounds Pack to George Seney’s property, while Pfizer Jr. begins looking for appropriate permanent accommodations.
+In 1892, Pfizer relocated the Hounds Pack to George Seney’s property, while Pfizer Jr. began looking for appropriate permanent accommodations.
 The Seney estate, known later as The Maples (named Maples by owner Francis Loyd in 1898). then noted as the Bernardsville section of Bernards Twp.
-The Maples, which is later owned by Francis Loyd (Brooks Brothers President) is demolished in 2004.
-Francis Loyd was an experienced breeder of Scottish Terriers that were kept on the 50 acre property called Walescott Kennels in Morristown.
+The Maples, later owned by Francis Loyd (Brooks Brothers President) was demolished in 2004.
+Francis Loyd was an experienced Scottish Terrier breeder who was kept on a 50-acre property called Walescott Kennels in Morristown.

 The 1908 Destructive Fire

-On May 6, 1908 at about 1:30am, a fire of unknown origin took the Somerset Inn right down to 20 chimneys and little else.
+On May 6, 1908, at about 1:30 am, a fire of unknown origin took the Somerset Inn right down to 20 chimneys and little else.
 It was just weeks before the June 1st season opening.
 It had been said that the “Watchman” wasn’t on post and was down in the village when the fire broke out.
 The fire was said to have been seen for miles as it was near the top of the Bernardsville mountain.
-In an instance, the place that built what is referred to as “the mountain colony” was gone.
-It was never replaced and the land was eventually sold off in parcels.
+In one instance, the place that built what is referred to as “the mountain colony” was gone.
+It was never replaced, and the land was eventually sold in parcels.

 Somerset-Inn-c1908-fire.
 Source: David Neil.